stevedobbie/battleships/README.md

 # battleships
-Battleships game with sophisticated AI coded in JavaScript
+Battleships game with AI coded in JavaScript